zrjack137soccer/Lab-4-nodeCityFinder/README.md

 # Lab4-NodeREST

-You should have utilized [this link](https://classroom.github.com/assignment-invitations/588c60a9e2596c98885530f6504fec06) to get started.

 In this lab you will implement the cities RESTful service in Node.js that connects to your weather AJAX application.
 You will take a URL with a ?q=chars suffix and will look up all of the utah cities that have chose chars as a prefix.
 You will then return a JSON string corresponding to the entries.

-You should utilize [this link](https://classroom.github.com/assignment-invitations/588c60a9e2596c98885530f6504fec06) to get started.
+You should utilize [this link]() to get started.
 It will create a repository that already has the express generator run.
 If you haven't seen it run or perused the generated files before, check out this [documentation](https://expressjs.com/en/starter/generator.html).

 The jquery application from a previous lab should be modified to make the jsonp request to your own REST server instead of the <a href="https://students.cs.byu.edu/~clement/CS360/ajax/getcity.cgi?q=P">one used</a> for your jquery lab.
 Before you do that, you should copy the related files over to your newly created express server.